 48 kHz sampling rate

-The listening database consists in artificially created spatial audio samples from monophonic clean speech recordings where always 1 female and 1 male talker are combined in conversation-like scenarios following the Scene descriptions below.
+The listening database consists of artificially created spatial audio samples from monophonic clean speech recordings where always 1 female and 1 male talker are combined in conversation-like scenarios following the Scene descriptions below.

 A leading and trailing silence is assumed for each artificially created spatial audio sample.
 The metadata corresponds to the whole duration of the sample.
 This means that for moving objects, only a part of the trajectory corresponds to active speech.